 - Hawaiian Airlines: Hawaiian Airlines credit cards require good credit or better for approval.

-You might not need to limit your rewards to even one airline alliance, either.
-Your options get a bit more interesting when you consider other types of travel rewards.
-For example, there’s a case to be made that the Bank of America® Cash Rewards Secured Credit Card is the best travel credit card for bad credit because it gives you bonus rewards in a category of your choice, that can include travel, gas stations, dining and more.
+The options get a bit more interesting for people with bad credit when you consider other types of travel rewards.
+For example, there’s a case to be made that the Bank of America® Customized Cash Rewards Secured Credit Card is the best travel credit card for bad credit because it gives you bonus rewards in a category of your choice, which can include travel, gas stations, dining and more.
+Altogether, WalletHub’s picks are the cream of the travel rewards crop for folks with poor credit.
+And for your convenience, we’ll recap the selections below.

-Best For… | Card Name | Annual Fee | Min.
+| Card Name | Best For | Annual Fee | Min.
 Deposit Required |

-Low APR | SKYPASS Secured Credit Card | $50 | $300 |
+| U.S. Bank Cash+® Visa® Secured Card | Customized Rewards | $0 | $300 |

-Overall | Bank of America® Cash Rewards Secured Credit Card | $0 | $300 |
+| Business Advantage Unlimited Cash Rewards Secured credit card | Business | $0 | $1000 |

-Finally, don’t forget that most valuable reward you can get from a credit card for bad credit is a better credit score.
+Finally, don’t forget that the most valuable reward you can get from a credit card for bad credit is a better credit score.
 You’ll earn it as long as you pay your bill on time every month.
 All major credit cards, including secured cards, report information to the credit bureaus each month.
 And if that information is positive, as is the case when you pay on time, it will help cover up past mistakes.
 You can check your latest credit score and get personalized credit-improvement tips for free on WalletHub.

 Methodology